arenaxr/arena-docs/content/python-api/attributes/data.md

 <li><strong>str look_at</strong>:  The look-at component defines the behavior for an entity to dynamically rotate or face towards another entity or position.
 Use '#my-camera' to face the user camera, otherwise can take either a vec3 position or a query selector to another entity. (optional)</li>
 <li><strong>dict material: The material properties of the object's surface.
 More properties at <https</strong>: //aframe.io/docs/1.5.0/components/material.html> A-Frame Material. (optional)</li>
 <li><strong>dict material_extras: Define extra material properties, namely texture encoding, whether to render the material's color and render order.
 The properties set here access directly Three.js material component.
 More properties at <https</strong>: //threejs.org/docs/#api/en/materials/Material> THREE.js Material. (optional)</li>
+<li><strong>dict model_container</strong>:  Overrides absolute size for a 3D model.
+The model can be a glTF, glb, obj, or any other supported format.
+The model will be rescaled to fit to the sizes specified for each axes. (optional)</li>
 <li><strong>dict modelUpdate</strong>:  The GLTF-specific <code>modelUpdate</code> attribute is an object with child component names as keys.
 The top-level keys are the names of the child components to be updated.
 The values of each are nested <code>position</code> and <code>rotation</code> attributes to set as new values, respectively.
 Either <code>position</code> or <code>rotation</code> can be omitted if unchanged. (optional)</li>
 <li><strong>dict multisrc</strong>:  Define multiple visual sources applied to an object. (optional)</li>
 <li><strong>str parent</strong>:  Parent's object_id.
 Child objects inherit attributes of their parent, for example scale and translation. (optional)</li>